 In 1990, Will was elected to the Texas House of Representatives.
 He represented North Dallas in the Legislature from 1991-2013, and served as either Chairman or Vice-Chairman of the House Judiciary Committee for 14 years.

 Will is a member of the Dallas Bar Association and the State Bar of Texas.
 He is a Fellow of The American College of Trust and Estate Counsel and the Texas Bar Foundation.
 In 1986 he co-authored “Annual Survey of Wills and Trusts,” 40 Southwestern Law Journal 337.
-He was voted a “Super-Lawyer” in the October 2015 issue of Texas Monthly, and is listed in the 2015 editions of “The Best Lawyers in America” and “Who’s Who in American Law.”
+He was voted a “Super-Lawyer” by Thomson Reuters in the October 2015 issue of Texas Monthly, and is listed in the 2015 edition of Woodward White, Inc.’s Best Lawyers® publication “The Best Lawyers in America.”
 He is also admitted to practice before the United States Supreme Court and in numerous other federal courts.

 Will is married to Tammy Cotton.
 They have three sons, Will, Jr., Winston, and Warner.